portbound/portbound/README.md

 # 👋 Hi, I'm jake

-> A dedicated programmer, husband, and father.
+> A programmer, a husband, and a father
 >
-> Currently employed as a full stack .NET engineer
+> Currently employed as a .NET engineer

-I strive to create elegant solutions to complex problems—though more often than not, I find myself building primitive solutions to problems that have already been solved by someone smarter than me.
+I try my best to create elegant solutions to complex problems, though more often than not, I find myself building primitive solutions to problems that have already been solved by someone smarter than me.

 ### 🛠️ What I'm Working On
 - 📚 Learning Go